Foreign policy of Vladimir Putin: Georgia and the Caucasus

 Since the mid-2000s, Georgia has sought closer relations with the West, while Russia has strongly opposed the expansion of Western institutions to its southern border.
 Georgia has a long connection with the Russian Federation, as it was a republic of the Soviet Union, and became part of the Russian Empire in 1801.
 In 2003, the Rose Revolution forced Georgian President Eduard Shevardnadze to resign from office.
 Shevardnadze had been the leader of the Georgian Communist Party when Georgia was one of the republics of the Soviet Union, and Shevardnadze led Georgia for most of its first decade of independence.

 Shevardnadze's successor, Mikheil Saakashvili, pursued closer relations with the West.
 Under President George W. Bush, the United States sought to invite Ukraine and Georgia into NATO.
 However, Georgia's potential membership in NATO ran into opposition from other NATO members and Russia.
 Partly in response to the potential expansion of NATO, Russia initiated the 2008 Russo-Georgian diplomatic crisis by lifting CIS sanctions on Abkhazia and South Ossetia.
 Though considered to be part of Georgia by the United Nations, Abkhazia and South Ossetia have both sought to secede from Georgia since the dissolution of the Soviet Union, and both are strongly supported by Russia.

 The Russo-Georgian War broke out in August 2008, as Georgia and Russia competed for influence in South Ossetia.
-Russia was strongly criticized by many Western countries for its part in the war, and the war heightened tensions between NATO and Russia.
+Russia was strongly criticised by many Western countries for its part in the war, and the war heightened tensions between NATO and Russia.

 The war ended with a unilateral Russian withdrawal of forces from parts of Georgia, but Russian forces continue to occupy parts of Georgia.
 In November 2014, a Russian-Abkhazian treaty was met with condemnation from Georgia and many Western countries, who feared that Russia might annex Abkhazia much like it annexed Crimea.
 Georgia continues to pursue a policy of integration with the West.
 Georgia holds a strategic position for the European Union, as it gives the EU access to oil in Azerbaijan and Central Asia without having to rely on Russian pipelines.

 Besides Georgia, the other two Caucasus states, Armenia and Azerbaijan, have also been a part of the rivalry between Russia and the West.
 The two countries are long-time rivals, and have a long-running dispute regarding control of Nagorno-Karabakh.
 Armenia has close ties with Russia, while Azerbaijan has close ties to the United States and Turkey, both of which are members of NATO.
 However, NATO also ties to Armenia, and both Armenia and Azerbaijan have been speculated as potential future members of NATO.
 Armenia negotiated an Association Agreement with the European Union but, similar to Ukraine, Armenia chose to reject the deal in 2013.
 The next year, Armenia voted to join the Eurasian Economic Union, the Russian-backed free trade zone that seeks to rival the European Union.
 However, Armenian leaders have also worked towards a free trade agreement with the EU.